-As you know, chest presses are one of the top five exercises to develop a great physique and get strong (for anyone, at any age, or at any level).
+As you know, chest presses are one of the top five exercises to develop a great physique and get in shape.
 Learn all about their benefits, in the article Bench Presses.

-One variation of the chest press is Alternating Chest Presses.
+One variation of chest presses is Alternating Chest Presses.
 As with the regular chest press, alternating chest presses work the pectoralis major -the muscle that covers most of the chest, the pectoralis minor, the triceps, the deltoids, and the trapezius.

 Lift, Burn more Fat, Get Stronger and Live Healthier!